lotempgit/lotempgit.github.io/README.md

 # The loosely tempered guitar

-Simplified chords and the like for happy dabbling
+Simple chords for dabbling selected tunes